Astatine: Compounds

 Astatine is known to react with its lighter homologs iodine, bromine, and chlorine in the vapor state; these reactions produce diatomic interhalogen compounds with formulas AtI, AtBr, and AtCl.
-The first two compounds may also be produced in water – astatine reacts with iodine/iodide solution to form AtI, whereas AtBr requires (aside from astatine) an iodine/iodine monobromide/bromide solution.
-The excess of iodides or bromides may lead to AtBr2- and AtI2- ions, or in a chloride solution, they may produce species like AtCl2- or AtBrCl- via equilibrium reactions with the chlorides.
+The first two compounds may also be produced in water—astatine reacts with iodine/iodide solution to form AtI, whereas AtBr requires (aside from astatine) an iodine/iodine monobromide/bromide solution.
+The excess of iodides or bromides may lead to AtBr_{2}- and AtI_{2}- ions, or in a chloride solution, they may produce species like AtCl_{2}- or AtBrCl- via equilibrium reactions with the chlorides.
 Oxidation of the element with dichromate (in nitric acid solution) showed that adding chloride turned the astatine into a molecule likely to be either AtCl or AtOCl.
-Similarly, AtOCl2- or AtCl2- may be produced.
-The polyhalides PdAtI_{2}, CsAtI_{2}, TlAtI_{2}, and PbAtI are known or presumed to have been precipitated.
-In a plasma ion source mass spectrometer, the ions [AtI]^{+}, [AtBr]^{+}, and [AtCl]^{+} have been formed by introducing lighter halogen vapors into a helium-filled cell containing astatine, supporting the existence of stable neutral molecules in the plasma ion state.
+Similarly, AtOCl_{2}- or AtCl_{2}- may be produced.
+The polyhalides PdAtI2, CsAtI2, TlAtI2, and PbAtI are known or presumed to have been precipitated.
+In a plasma ion source mass spectrometer, the ions [AtI]+, [AtBr]+, and [AtCl]+ have been formed by introducing lighter halogen vapors into a helium-filled cell containing astatine, supporting the existence of stable neutral molecules in the plasma ion state.
 No astatine fluorides have been discovered yet.
 Their absence has been speculatively attributed to the extreme reactivity of such compounds, including the reaction of an initially formed fluoride with the walls of the glass container to form a non-volatile product.
 (Note: An initial attempt to fluoridate astatine using chlorine trifluoride resulted in formation of a product which became stuck to the glass.
 Chlorine monofluoride, chlorine, and tetrafluorosilane were formed.
 The authors called the effect "puzzling", admitting they had expected formation of a volatile fluoride.
 Ten years later, the compound was predicted to be non-volatile, out of line with the lighter halogens but similar to radon fluoride; by this time, the latter had been shown to be ionic.)
 Thus, although the synthesis of an astatine fluoride is thought to be possible, it may require a liquid halogen fluoride solvent, as has already been used for the characterization of radon fluoride.